NavasotaBrewing/brewkit/readme.md

 # Brewkit
-This is a software project to control the hardware on our brewing rig.
-It is still in development, but several working prototypes have been produced.
-It is currently not stable, and it's going through a lot of redesign.
+This is the front end to [`brewdrivers`](https://github.com/NavasotaBrewing/brewdrivers).
+It provides an interface to control brewing hardware.